Local, colocal, and antilocal properties of modules and complexes over commutative rings: Introduction

 Part~(b) is~\cite[Corollary~4.10]{Gil0} together with~\cite[Theorem~5.3]{BCE}.
-Essentially, first paragraph of the proof of part~(a) above applies in the context of part~(b) as well (using the fact that the class of all flat modules is deconstructible by~\cite[Theorem~5]{BBE} or~\cite[Lemma~6.17]{GT}); and the inclusion $\sA_R^{\perp_1}\subset\bC(R\Modl^\cot)$ once again holds by Lemma~\ref{disk-complexes-lemma}.
-Then the result of~\cite[Theorem~5.3]{BCE} tells that any morphism from a complex of flat modules with flat modules of cocycles to a complex of cotorsion modules is homotopic to zero. \end{proof}
+Essentially, the first paragraph of the proof of part~(a) above applies in the context of part~(b) as well (using the fact that the class of flat modules is deconstructible by~\cite[Lemma~1 and Proposition~2]{BBE} or~\cite[Lemma~6.23]{GT}); and the inclusion $\sA_R^{\perp_1}\subset\bC(R\Modl^\cot)$ once again holds by Lemma~\ref{disk-complexes-lemma}.
+Then the result of~\cite[Theorem~5.3]{BCE} tells that any morphism from an acyclic complex of flat modules with flat modules of cocycles to a complex of cotorsion modules is homotopic to zero. \end{proof}

 \begin{ex} Let $\sE_R=\sK_R=\bC(R\Modl)$ be the abelian category of complexes of $R$\+modules.
 Consider the hereditary complete cotorsion pair $(\sA_R,\sB_R)$ from Proposition~\ref{very-flat-tilde-termwise-cta-cot-cotorsion-pair}(a): so, $\sA_R=\bC_\ac^\bvfl(R\Modl_\vfl)$ is the class of acyclic complexes of very flat $R$\+modules with very flat modules of cocycles, and $\sB_R=\bC(R\Modl^\cta)$ is the class of all complexes of contraadjusted $R$\+modules.